What Are Father’s Rights in California?

 In 1979, California became the first state to pass a joint custody statute.
 By 1991, more than 40 states had statues with joint custody as an option or preference in family court.

 Since then, Family Code 3011, 3020, and 3040 have all provided further legislative mandates that California family courts shall not consider the sex, gender identity, gender expression, or sexual orientation of a parent, legal guardian, or relative in determining the best interests of the child.

 Are Fathers Really Treated Unfairly in California Family Court?

 Despite all of these modern legislative and societal shifts towards joint custody and disfavoring considerations of gender in family court, many fathers still believe they are not given a fair shake in family court, especially as it relates to custody of children.

 The proclamation of Family Code 3010 that a mother and father are “equally entitled to the custody of the child” expresses the clear legislative declaration that historical bias in favor of mothers and against LGBTQ parents is not consistent with the public policy of the State of California.
 This notion is again addressed in Section 3011, 3020, and Section 3040 presumably because of the long-standing bias and perceived bias in custody matters.

-All of these statutory safeguards, do nothing to address the common belief by many fathers in California that it is not the law that favors mothers in family court, but rather, the people who carry out the law (i.e. judges, attorneys, mediators, custody evaluators, etc.).
+However, all of these statutory safeguards do nothing to address the common belief by many fathers in California that it is not the law that favors mothers in family court so much as the people who carry out the law (i.e. judges, family attorneys, mediators, custody evaluators, etc.).

 Unfortunately, the perceived (or even actual) bias of individuals is not easily addressed.
 Even if this bias does not actually exist, the perception that they are not afforded a fair shake in family court undoubtedly impacts these fathers’ custody cases.